stack-of-tasks/pinocchio/doc/d-practical-exercises/1-directgeom.md

 visual_model = robot.visual_model
 ```

-The code of the RobotWrapper class is in
+The code of the RobotWrapper class can also be used to load local URDF's
-`/opt/openrobots/lib/python2.7/site-packages/pinocchio/robot_wrapper.py`.
+and can be found at
+`/opt/openrobots/lib/python3.10/site-packages/pinocchio/robot_wrapper.py`.
 Do not hesitate to have a look at it and to take inspiration from the
 implementation of the class functions.